 Consider taking specialized CE classes through webinar if you do not want to take the time away from your practice to learn new types of massage therapy.
 Those who have life-long massage therapy careers have specialty services that they provide, maybe something few others provide..

-Follow Your Business Plan
+Create and Follow Your Business Plan

 New massage therapists should expect to work only part time until they can build clientele of their own.
 But, after a few years, full-time massage therapy careers (around 22 -27 hours per week) are possible, if self-care is practiced.